-Sam's Bush Journey by Sally Morgan and Bronwyn Bancroft A young boy learns about his people and his culture after taking a journey into the bush with his Grandmother.
+Sam's Bush Journey

+by Sally Morgan and Bronwyn Bancroft

+A young boy learns about his people and his culture after taking a journey into the bush with his Grandmother.

-What do you do with an
+What do you do with an idea?

-idea?
 By Kobi Yamada and illustrated by Mae Besom This is a story for anyone, at any age, who's ever had an idea.

-Martianthe's Story by Aliki ARIANTHE'S STORY

-Brilliant

-GIRLS

-GREEK

-MYTHS

-This semi-autobiographical picture book follows Marianthe, a Greek girl who doesn't understand English, as she starts school in the United States.
+Martianthe's Story by Aliki This semi-autobiographical picture book follows Marianthe, a Greek girl who doesn't understand English, as she starts school in the United States.

-Brilliant Girls from the Greek Myths by Susanna Davidson & Rosie Dickins and illustrated by Maxine Lee-Mackie, Josy Bloggs & Maribel Luchuda Celebrating heroines from Circe to Psyche, from Athena to Artemis, through their adventurous tales.
-Illustrated book for ages 7+ by Raymond Briggs A little boy rushes out into the wintry day to build a snowman, which comes alive in his dreams that night.
+Tales of Brave and Brilliant Girls from the Greek Myths by Susanna Davidson & Rosie Dickins and illustrated by Maxine Lee-Mackie, Josy Bloggs & Maribel Luchuga Celebrating heroines from Circe to Psyche, from Athena to Artemis, through their adventurous tales.
+Illustrated book for ages 7+